-LDH is a commonly used TMA biomarker[3] but its level could be very variable between patients.
+LDH is a commonly used TMA biomarker[3], but its level is variable between patients.
 LDH catalyzes the reversible transformation of pyruvate to lactate under anaerobic conditions.
-Normal tissues produce 5 distinct function-related LDH isoenzymes, with different electrophoretic mobility[16].
-LDH1 and LDH2 are found primarily in RBCs, heart muscle and the kidneys; LDH3 is highest in the lungs; LDH4 and LDH5 is highest in skeletal muscle and liver[17].
+Normal tissues produce five distinct function-related LDH isoenzymes with different electrophoretic mobility[16].
+LDH1 and LDH2 are primarily found in RBCs, heart muscle and the kidneys; LDH3 is highest in the lungs; LDH4 and LDH5 are highest in skeletal muscle and liver[17].
 Serum LDH increases in response to tissue injury, hemolysis, necrosis, hypoxia, and myocardial infarction.
-LDH is released from ruptured RBCs and ineffective erythropoiesis and has been regarded as an index of hemolysis.
-The routine determination of serum LDH includes all of the 5 isoenzymes.
-Interestingly, LDH isoenzymatic distributional study showed LDH1 and LDH2 (erythrocytic origin) were not disproportionately elevated in 9 of 10 TTP patients, suggesting the increased serum LDH observed in TTP patients is released from a variety of ischemic tissues rather than by intravascular hemolysis alone[18].
-In the context of TTP, LDH levels is unlikely to be > 2500 IU/L, a higher level should raise the possibility of other hematological disorders, such as B12 deficiency[19].
-Rarely, LDH levels may not exceed normal range in TTP.
-Among the 72 TTP patients reported in a series of Johns Hopkins University, the median serum LDH concentration was 1184 IU/L with an interquartile range of 152 to 5950 IU/L[20].
-In Oklahoma TTP registry comprising 261 patients, serum LDH ranged from 114 to 12587 IU/L[21].
-In the TTP cohort of the Washington University with 36 patients, serum LDH levels were between 328 to 28000 IU/L; 32 out of the 36 patients had LDH < 2000 IU/L, and 35 out of the 36 patients had LDH < 3000 IU/L[22].
+LDH is released from ruptured RBCs, and ineffective erythropoiesis has been regarded as an index of hemolysis.
+The routine determination of serum LDH includes all of the five isoenzymes.
+Interestingly, LDH isoenzymatic distributional study showed LDH1 and LDH2 (erythrocytic origin) were not disproportionately elevated in 9 out of 10 TTP patients, suggesting the increased serum LDH observed in TTP patients is released from a variety of ischemic tissues rather than by intravascular hemolysis alone[18].
+In the context of TTP, LDH levels are unlikely to be > 2500 IU/L, and a higher level should raise the possibility of other hematological disorders, such as B12 deficiency[19].
+Rarely, LDH levels may not exceed the normal range in TTP.
+Among the 72 TTP patients reported in a series at Johns Hopkins University, the median serum LDH concentration was 1184 IU/L with an interquartile range of 152 to 5950 IU/L[20].
+In an Oklahoma TTP registry comprising 261 patients, serum LDH ranged from 114 to 12587 IU/L[21].
+In the TTP cohort from Washington University with 36 patients, serum LDH levels were between 328 and 28000 IU/L; 32 out of the 36 patients had LDH < 2000 IU/L, and 35 out of the 36 patients had LDH < 3000 IU/L[22].
 As a biomarker, LDH is often used to monitor disease activity of HUS or TTP and treatment response.
-In practice, once the LDH is normalized or a near-normal for 2 consecutive days, therapeutic plasma exchange (TPE) for TTP or HUS may cease[23,24].
-However, LDH normalization is shown to lag behind PLT recovery by an average of 9 d, the initial LDH levels might not be used to predict response to TPE[20].
+In practice, once the LDH is normalized or near normal for 2 consecutive days, therapeutic plasma exchange (TPE) for TTP or HUS may cease[23,24].
+However, LDH normalization has been shown to lag behind PLT recovery by an average of 9 d, so the initial LDH levels might not be used to predict response to TPE[20].

 Thrombocytopenia

 Thrombocytopenia is commonly present in TTP and HUS.
 A depressed PLT may be caused by infections, hemodilution, increased consumption, decreased production, increased sequestration, drugs, and immune-mediated destruction.
-Thrombocytopenia is defined as PLT count below the lower limit of normal range (i.e., < 150 × 109/L for adults).
+Thrombocytopenia is defined as PLT count below the lower limit of normal range (i.e. < 150 × 109/L for adults).
 The severity of thrombocytopenia can be further subdivided into mild (100-150 × 109/L), moderate (50-99 × 109/L), and severe (< 50 × 109/L)[25].
 Thrombocytopenia is generally prominent in TTP (< 30 × 109/L) due to extensive PLT-rich thrombi formation[6].
-While significant thrombocytopenia (15-50 × 109/L) is typical of TMA[4]; a normal PLT count at initial presentation does not exclude the diagnosis[6].
-There have been reports that PLT may fall within normal range at TMA onset or during early recurrence of disease[4].
+While significant thrombocytopenia (15-50 × 109/L) is typical of TMA[4], a normal PLT count at initial presentation does not exclude the diagnosis[6].
+There have been reports that PLT may fall within the normal range at TMA onset or during early recurrence of the disease[4].
 An abrupt decrease or a decreasing trend of PLT reflects progressive PLT consumption[26].
 Similarly, PLT may be used to monitor disease activity.
-It has been suggested that the restoration of PLT (above 150 × 109/L) signifies clinical remission so TPE therapy may be discontinued[24].
+It has been suggested that the restoration of PLT (above 150 × 109/L) signifies clinical remission and that TPE therapy may be discontinued[24].

 Clotting abnormality